9_Rendering 3D Scenes

 property.

-Then we can call the render
+Then we can call render

 Remember, each individual mesh handles the steps for rendering itself.
 These steps are: